nic-dgl103-f24-cvs1/project-Cedric1z/.github/README.md

 A link to the gardens gallery so people can see more if they want.

+Put the events in a sidebar of sorts to reduce clunk.

 Footer

 Show's opening times and contact information.